Morvan syndrome and related disorders associated with CASPR2 antibodies

 Restless sleep is another characteristic feature of sleep apnea.
 The restlessness is caused by arousals, which may be accompanied by jerks, twitches, and flailing arm movements.
 Restlessness is usually the spouse's complaint, whereas the patient rarely has much recollection of the arousals.

-Lastly, some patients are referred because of a suspicion that sleep apnea may be contributing to systemic hypertension, cardiac arrhythmias, attention problems, impotence, or pulmonary hypertension.
+Lastly, some patients are referred because of a suspicion that sleep apnea may be contributing to systemic hypertension, cardiac arrhythmias, attention problems, impotence, morning headache, or pulmonary hypertension.

 In the great majority of cases, the progression of snoring into serious disease is seen only after the age of 40 years.
 Women present with obstructive sleep apnea syndrome particularly in the post-menopausal period independently of age, suggesting a possible role of progesterone in respiratory stimulation likely increasing the tone of the upper airways’ muscles.